 Whether you prefer to book the main lodge, one of their cozy cabins, or the secluded house tucked further back, a stay at Kalaloch Lodge is both comfortable and convenient.
 With direct access to Olympic National Park beaches and within driving distance of all the major must-see Twilight and National Park destinations, this is a perfect place to have as your base spot.
 It’s also one of the most popular accommodations in the area.
 Reservations should be booked months in advance to secure your stay.

 One of the most stunning lakes in Olympic NP is Lake Crescent, and there’s a rustic lodge you can stay at right on the lake.
-The lake and lodge are near Port Angeles, about a 30-minute drive away, making it an ideal choice if you plan to end your tour in the town.
+Lake Crescent Lodge is located near Port Angeles, about a 30-minute drive away, making it an ideal choice if you plan to end your tour in the town.
 It’s open seasonally, from late spring to mid-fall, but like many accommodations in the National Park, it books up quickly.
 If you want gorgeous lake views in a serene location without any modern distractions like television, the Lake Crescent Lodge is a great option.

 Other Olympic National Park Spots Near Forks